Pasta: Fresh

 Ingredients to make pasta dough include semolina flour, egg, salt and water.
 Flour is first mounded on a flat surface and then a well in the pile of flour is created.
 Egg is then poured into the well and a fork is used to mix the egg and flour.
 There are a variety of ways to shape the sheets of pasta depending on the type required.
-The most popular types include penne, spaghetti, and macaroni.
+The most popular types include penne, spaghetti and macaroni.

 Kitchen pasta machines, also called pasta makers, are popular with cooks who make large amounts of fresh pasta.
 The cook feeds sheets of pasta dough into the machine by hand and, by turning a hand crank, rolls the pasta to thin it incrementally.
 On the final pass through the pasta machine, the pasta may be directed through a machine 'comb' to shape of the pasta as it emerges.

 Matrix and extrusion

 Semolina flour consists of a protein matrix with entrapped starch granules.
 Upon the addition of water, during mixing, intermolecular forces allow the protein to form a more ordered structure in preparation for cooking.

 Durum wheat is ground into semolina flour which is sorted by optical scanners and cleaned.
 Pipes allow the flour to move to a mixing machine where it is mixed with warm water by rotating blades.
 When the mixture is of a lumpy consistency, the mixture is pressed into sheets or extruded.
-Varieties of pasta such as spaghetti and linguine are cut by rotating blades while pasta such as penne and rotini are extruded.
+Varieties of pasta such as spaghetti and linguine are cut by rotating blades, while pasta such as penne and fusilli are extruded.
 The size and shape of the dies in the extruder through which the pasta is pushed determine the shape that results.
 The pasta is then dried at a high temperature.